Oklahoma City Zoo and Botanical Garden: Exhibits

-Other attractions within the zoo include the giraffe feeding platform, the Elephant Express tram, the Endangered Species Carousel, the Sea Lion Presentation, Stingray Bay, Wild Encounters, elephant presentations, and the Jungle Gym Playground.
+Other attractions within the zoo include the giraffe feeding platform, the Elephant Express tram, the Endangered Species Carousel, Stingray Bay, Wild Encounters, elephant presentations, Monarch Flyway Zipline, and the Jungle Gym Playground.

 Surrounding the zoo are the Zoo Amphitheater, Lincoln Park, Northeast Lake and the Lincoln Park Golf Course.
 The zoo is located Oklahoma City's Adventure District at the crossroads of I-35 and I-44.
 Other attractions in the Adventure District are the National Cowboy and Western Heritage Museum, Science Museum Oklahoma (formerly called the Omniplex), the ASA National Softball Hall of Fame, and Remington Park Racing/Casino.